Teriks/pake/docs/source/filehelper.rst

 The :py:class:`pake.FileHelper` class takes a single optional argument named **task_ctx**.

-If you pass it the :py:class:`pake.TaskContext` from your tasks single argument, it will print information about file system operations as they are being performed.
+If you pass it a :py:class:`pake.TaskContext` instance from your tasks single argument, it will print information about file system operations to the tasks IO queue as they are being performed.

 Each method can turn off this printing by using a **silent** option argument that is common to all class methods.